 Sometimes.
 Since most jobs require speech and language skills, aphasia can make some types of work difficult.
 Individuals with mild or even moderate aphasia are sometimes able to work, but they may have to change jobs.
-Some resources for aphasics looking for work are as follows:

 How Long Does it Take to Recover from Aphasia?

 If the symptoms of aphasia last longer than two or three months after a stroke, a complete recovery is unlikely.
 However, it is important to note that some people continue to improve over a period of years and even decades.
 Improvement is a slow process that usually involves both helping the individual and family understand the nature of aphasia and learning compensatory strategies for communicating.

 How Do You Communicate With a Person With Aphasia?

 Click here for our Communication Tips

 Does Aphasia Affect a Person's Intelligence?